Optimizing Representation in Redistricting: Dual Bounds for Partitioning Problems with Non-Convex Objectives: Computations

 {\cellcolor[rgb]{ .886, .937, .855}} {\cellcolor[rgb]{ 1, .949, .8}}

-We proceed by computing improved bounds and implementing the LogE-PWL model.
-In Figure~\ref{fig:LogE_with_bounds} we show that within 2 hours of computation time, we can certify optimality of our best solutions (either exactly, or within a few percent).
+We proceed by computing improved bounds and implementing the LogE model.
+In Figure~\ref{fig:LogE_with_bounds} we show that within 2 hours of computation time, we can certify the optimality of our best solutions (either exactly, or within a few percent).